7 Practical Ways to Manage Political Anxiety and Stress

 If you're ready to take the next step in your mental health journey, Jessica is here to help.
 You can easily schedule a session by visiting her profile on MyMindset NYC Counseling's website: www.mymindsetnyc.com.
 Don't wait—start your journey towards better mental health today with a therapist who truly understands and cares.

-Jessica Thomas, LMHC is a Haitian-American and licensed mental health therapist based in Brooklyn, NY.
-I specialize in working with motivated early and young professionals striving to improve their mental health through stressful times, navigating life transitions, building a work-life balance, releasing stress, burnout, repairing their self-esteem, figure out their sense of self, and more through online counseling.
-Learn more and book a free 15-minute consultation with her here.
+Jessica Thomas, LMHC is a Haitian-American and licensed mental health therapist for New York, Florida, and Washington D,C. I specialize in working with high functioning adults striving to improve their mental health by breaking generational cycles of self-sacrificing.
+Together we’ll work through navigating life transitions, building a work-life balance, releasing stress, burnout, repairing their self-esteem, figure out your sense of self, and more through online therapy.
+Learn more and book a 20-minute consultation with her here.